kamimrcht/REINDEER/README.md

 Finally, we can see that 100% of the k-mers from the queried sequence appear in dataset `1`, and only 71% appear in dataset `3`.

-## k-mer abundances

-The output changes slightly:

->    >SRR10092187.6 HISEQ:815:HK2NNBCXY:1:1101:1224:2136 length=51 66 2:4

-This time, instead of percentages of present k-mers, the query counts per datasets are indicated.
-In this example, `66` means that the queried k-mers correspond to a region which abundance is 66 in dataset 1.

-In the third column, we observe that two numbers were given, separated by a `:` It means that the sequence spans 2 unitigs in the graph of dataset 2, so REINDEER reported the counts in these 2 unitigs.

 # Beta options